-Kendra said keeping up with Caleb, five, Cora, two and Cate, 19 months, was exhausting to begin with.
+Kendra said keeping up with Caleb, five, Cora, 23 months and Cate, 16 months, was exhausting to begin with.
 “When you’re obese, it’s exhaustion times 10.”

 After the couple started their family, issues of weight and health took on a new urgency.
 “Everything changes when you have kids,” Kendra said.
 “Dan couldn’t get life insurance because of his weight.
 I remember crying and thinking, ‘he’s going to die and I won’t be able to care for our family!’”

 “I want to be here to take care of my family,” Dan said.
 “I want to see my kids grow up, go to college and get married.
 I’d love to see grandkids, and the way I was going, that wasn’t going to happen.”

 The couple had worked for years to control their weight.
 “We tried Atkins, South Beach, Weight Watchers, working out…we tried everything with minimal success,” Dan said.
 “We had truly done everything imaginable,” Kendra said.
 “I always lost weight but always gained it back.
 I began to think nothing would work and wanted to stop trying.
 After all, who wants to keep failing?”